ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 #### Troubleshooting Services and Apps

-- To get the list of failed Services on the Device:
+- To get the list of failed services on the device:

 ```bash
 sudo systemctl --failed
 ```

-- To get the status of Services or Apps, use the `status` operation:
+- To get the status of services or apps, use the `status` operation:
 Example get status of `systemd-journald` service:

 ```bash